 The Paris Opera Ballet, founded in 1669, is one of the oldest and most prestigious ballet companies in the world, based at the Palais Garnier in Paris.

-Claude Palmero, the former administrator of Prince Albert II’s assets, published a book on Thursday titled Monaco Interdit, Main basse sur la Principauté (Takeover of the Principality).
-The 331-page book details his more than 20 years managing the Grimaldi family’s assets and the events surrounding his dismissal in June 2023.
+Claude Palmero, the former administrator of Prince Albert II’s assets, published a book on Thursday titled Monaco Interdit, Main basse sur la Principauté.
+The 331-page book claims to detail his more than 20 years managing the Grimaldi family’s assets and the events he says led to his dismissal in June 2023.

 Claude Palmero succeeded his father in the role in 2001, following numerous confidential matters for the principality.
 According to the book’s description, he managed the princely family’s fortune and handled sensitive affairs, while also attempting to introduce competition and transparency in real estate development projects, Monaco’s principal source of wealth.